 The report makes the case that the working class is not white but multi-ethnic and has always included migrants.
-Working-class communities, white or otherwise, struggle with precarious work (loss of traditional industries and the rise of the low-paid gig economy), with the minority ethnic working class also grappling with another form of precariousness – the struggle to prove their right to live and work here, as the Windrush scandal has highlighted.
+Working class communities, white or otherwise, struggle with precarious work (loss of traditional industries and the rise of the low-paid gig economy), with the minority ethnic working class also grappling with another form of precariousness – the struggle to prove their right to live and work here, as the Windrush scandal has highlighted.

-The Runnymede Trust and CLASS are calling for:
+The Runnymede Trust and CLASS call for:

--An inclusive working-class narrative, one that does not pitch everyday people against each other and acknowledges the legacy of colonialism in shaping modern-day Britain
+- An inclusive working-class narrative, one that does not pitch everyday people against each other and acknowledges the legacy of colonialism in shaping modern-day Britain

--Policy-makers to re-embed dignity at the core of policy and re-build the safety net for all working-classes
+- Policy-makers to re-embed dignity at the core of policy and re-build the safety net for all working-classes

--Ending the ‘hostile environment’ and designing universal public services with the basic premise that people deserve to be treated with care and dignity when navigating the system
+- Ending the ‘hostile environment’ and designing universal public services with the basic premise that people deserve to be treated with care and dignity when navigating the system

--Strengthening working-class voice and participation across all institutions, including through co-production of services and fostering workers’ bargaining power
+- Strengthening working-class voice and participation across all institutions, including through co-production of services and fostering workers’ bargaining power